ufengger/bibtex-all/docs/Rabiner_tutor_HMM.rst

       :label: hmmeq9

-Given appropriate values of :math:`N, M, A, B`, and :math:`\pi`, the HMM can be used as a generator to give and observation sequence
+Given appropriate values of :math:`N, M, A, B`, and :math:`\pi`, the HMM can be used as a generator to give an observation sequence

 .. math::
    \mathcal{O} = O_1 O_2 \cdots O_T